Member-only story

 I wanted to pull a collection of talks that went as far back as possible.
 I went directly to the source (ted.com) to locate the relevant talks rather than to YouTube or other sources.
 The videos are listed with topic tags, so I filtered for the “AI” tag.
 Here is the link with a sort parameter included to list the oldest talks first: https://www.ted.com/talks?sort=oldest&topics%5B0%5D=AI

 I extracted the data using a Python script to scrape the content.
 The basic metadata for the videos was relatively easy to scrape and the next step was to scrape the transcript of the videos that were already available for the majority of the videos.
-Luckily each video had a link that was used to display the video along with the transcript, ex: Cynthia Breazeal: The rise of
+Luckily each video had a link that was used to display the video along with the transcript, ex: Cynthia Breazeal: The rise of personal robots and so scraping the transcript was also relatively problem-free.

 --